 We decided to start and end our hike at the Glen Aulin trailhead.
 We parked at the Tuolumne Meadows Wilderness Center and started down the Pacific Crest Trail to the trailhead.
 After crossing Tioga Road, we noticed there were a bunch of overnight parallel parking spots right at the start of the trail.
 Save yourself some energy and park here!
 We planned to camp near Glen Aulin which is 5.5 miles in.
 With the sun setting, we stopped early and set up camp.

 The next day we hiked a little past Glen Aulin and the High Sierra Camps to spend the day along the Tuolumne River.
 It was freezing but felt nice to dip your feet in.
 The hike there was mostly flat or downhill.
-Since we needed to head out early the next morning to continue our trip in Sonoma, we hiked 5 miles back (i.e., uphill) that afternoon and stayed at our original campsite.
+Since we needed to head out early the next morning to continue our trip to Sonoma, we hiked 5 miles back (i.e., uphill) that afternoon and stayed at our original campsite.